jimzord12/simple-ecommerce-app/backend/e-commerce-app/internal/database/sql/README.md

 - [PostgreSQL - Official Page](https://www.enterprisedb.com/downloads/postgres-postgresql-downloads)

 **PostgreSQL** is the app/service that will run on your computer in the background.

-It
+We can use through their CLI tool, but a GUI tool offers a better Developer Experience, therefore we shall use:

-**pgAdmin** is GUI (Graphical User Interface) for PostgreSQL.
+**pgAdmin** a GUI (Graphical User Interface) tool for PostgreSQL.
 It makes it a lot easier to create and manage our PostgreSQL databases.

 **⚠ Very Important**